 How to get cheap car insurance in Rhode Island

-Drivers who are looking for the cheapest car insurance in Rhode Island should also consider other ways to get affordable coverage.
-Here are some effective ways to potentially get a lower rate:
+If you are looking for the cheapest car insurance in Rhode Island, you may want to start with getting quotes from affordable providers, but there are other ways you might be able to save money.
+Here are some ways to potentially get a lower rate:

-- Compare rates: Get quotes from several different insurance companies to see which one can give you the lowest rate for the amount of coverage you want.
+- Compare rates: Getting quotes from several different insurance companies to see which one can give you the lowest rate for the amount of coverage you want might help you find a policy at a lower price.

-- Pay in full: Drivers who can afford to pay their annual car insurance premium in full may get a discount on the price of their policy.
+- Pay in full: Drivers who can afford to pay their car insurance premium in full may get a discount.

 - Take a defensive driving course: Many insurance companies have a discount for drivers who complete an approved defensive driving course.

-- Utilize discounts: When choosing a provider, consider which of its discounts you qualify for.
-The more discounts you can leverage, the more savings you may enjoy.
+- Use discounts: When choosing a provider, consider which of its discounts you qualify for.
+Taking advantage of discounts is one of the easiest ways to save money on car insurance.

 Frequently asked questions